 Lena McDonough

-Lena McDonough is a current undergraduate student at the University of Michigan, majoring in Environment and minoring in Energy Science and Policy.
+Lena McDonough is a current undergraduate student at the University of Michigan, pursuing Environmental Studies with a minor in Energy Science and Policy.
 Lena assists with the development of science communications products for the NERRS Science Collaborative.
 She helps produce the Collaborative Science for Estuaries webinar series and updates content for the program website as well as monthly program updates.

 Vincent Salgado